ryvor/RedditVideoMakerBot/README.md

 # Reddit Video Maker Bot 🎥

+---

 ### THIS IS A FORK OF [elebumm/RedditVideoMakerBot](https://github.com/elebumm/RedditVideoMakerBot)

+In this fork, i have applied a few fixes / changes to the script to improve usability.
+---

 All done WITHOUT video editing or asset compiling.
 Just pure ✨programming magic✨.